- Interpersonal therapy (IPT) focuses on you and your personal relationships.

 Several studies found that IPT may be as effective as antidepressant medication for treating depression.
 Psychiatrists will sometimes use IPT together with medication.

 Treatment usually begins with your therapist conducting an interview.
 Based on the problems you describe, they can identify goals and create a treatment outline.
 You and your therapist will focus on the key issues you’re looking to resolve.
 A typical program involves up to 20 weekly hour-long therapy sessions.

 IPT is not about finding an unconscious origin of your current feelings and behavior.
 In this way, it is unlike other forms of psychotherapy.
 IPT instead focuses on the current reality of your depression.
 It looks at how more immediate difficulties are contributing to symptoms.
 Depression symptoms can complicate personal relationships.
 This often causes people with depression to turn inward or act out.

-Depressive episodes or depression often follow a major shift in a person’s interpersonal environment.
+Feelings of depression often follow a major change in your life.
 These changes fall into one of four categories:

 - complicated bereavement — the death of a loved one or unresolved grief

 - role transition — the beginning or ending of a relationship or marriage or diagnosis of a disease